abhishekgupta3/abhishekgupta3/README.md

 -   :mortar_board: Currently Studying in **Indian Institute of Technology, Patna (2023)**

-- 🔭 I’m interested in Machine Learning and Data Science
+- 🔭 interested in Machine Learning and Data Science
-- 🌱 I’m currently learning React.js
+- 🌱 currently learning React.js
-- 👯 I’m looking to collaborate on Web dev or ML projects
+- 👯 looking to collaborate on Web dev or ML projects

 ### Connect with me: